Nick Barnett: Washington Redskins

 On July 31, 2013, Barnett agreed to a one-year deal with the Washington Redskins.
 He switched from the outside to inside linebacker position for the Redskins' defensive scheme.
 On December 24, he was placed on injured reserve after suffering a MCL sprain in the Week 16 game against the Dallas Cowboys.

 Professional statistics

+Coaching career

+Barnett is currently the head coach at Del Norte Highschool in San Diego, CA.